99 River Street Blu-ray Movie

 Different roles, different troubles

 John Payne is Ernie Driscoll, a failed boxer who is now making ends meet as a cabbie.
 His wife, Pauline (Peggy Castle), has figured out that he is a loser and secretly started dating Victor Rawlins (Brad Dexter), a small-time hustler, who has promised her a new life.
 It is just a matter of time now.
-Victor has told Pauline that he is going to sell some diamonds to a shady dealer in the city and as soon as he gets paid she can walk away from Ernie.
+Victor has told Pauline that he is going to sell some diamonds to a shady dealer in the city and as soon as he gets paid, she can walk away from Ernie.

 But when the dealer refuses to do business with Victor because he is involved with a woman, Pauline immediately becomes a worthless object.
 Victor kills her and then dumps her cold body in Ernie’s cab, where shortly after the police discover it.
-At first Ernie loses his composure, but after he reevaluates the situation decides to do whatever it takes to prove that he is innocent.
+At first, Ernie loses his composure, but after he reevaluates the situation decides to do whatever it takes to prove that he is innocent.
 A friend from the cab company (Frank Faylen) and an aspiring young actress (Evelyn Keyes) then begin assisting him in his search for the killer, but making progress quickly proves to be a much more painful business than they could have ever imagined.

 Directed by Phil Karlson, 99 River Street is a prime example of just how brutal film noirs could get without actually looking ugly.
-This film oozes that pure street energy that nowadays can get all kinds of different people, from producers to directors and actors, in a whole lot of trouble for simply considering getting involved in a project even remotely similar to it.
+This film oozes that pure street energy that nowadays can get all kinds of different people, from producers to directors and actors, in a lot of trouble for simply considering getting involved in a project even remotely similar to it.

 Screenwriter Robert Smith worked with an original story by George Zuckerman, who a few years later would deliver a beautiful script to Douglas Sirk for his cinematic adaptation of William Faulkner’s novel Pylon.
 It is hard to tell just how good Smith’s script or Zuckerman’s story were, though, because in 99 River Street the posture and attitudes of the actors are actually what provide it with its identity.
-Indeed, the men and women that clash before the camera infuse the film with unique energy that produces incredible atmosphere which then makes the action and drama many times better than what the original story could have ensured.
+Indeed, the men and women clashing before the camera infuse the film with unique energy that produces incredible atmosphere, which then makes the action and drama many times better than what the original story could have ensured.
 There is toughness, elegance, and energy on display that feel entirely spontaneous, not scripted and carefully practiced to appear authentic.

 The meanness that flourishes throughout the film is just as striking.
 It tells the viewer that its characters are given a green light to do whatever it takes to emerge victorious.
 This makes the story seriously unpredictable because the viewer is left with the impression that the hits and surprises can come from anywhere, which is precisely what happens as soon as Ernie begins digging for answers.